• Skip to primary navigation

 As the current Android version is Andriod 13, apps that require Android 12 or higher generally cannot run on Fire OS 8.
 You must be aware of this limitation when sideloading Android apps to Fire tablets.… Read the rest

-Filed Under: How-to guides, Kindle Fire Guide, Kindle Fire Update Tagged With: active pen, Android 10, camera, chrome for android, dark mode, fingerprint ID, Fire 7 2022, Fire 7 Kids, Fire HD 10 2023, Fire HD 8 2022, Fire HD 8 Kids, Fire HD 8 Kids Pro, Fire Max 11, Fire OS 5, Fire OS 6, Fire OS 7, Fire OS 8, Fire tablet buyer's guide 2022, Google play services, Google Play Store, permission, quick setting button, quick settings, screen recorder, USI 2.0
+Filed Under: How-to guides, Kindle Fire Guide, Kindle Fire Update Tagged With: active pen, AI, Android 10, camera, chrome for android, dark mode, fingerprint ID, Fire 7 2022, Fire 7 Kids, Fire HD 10 2023, Fire HD 8 2022, Fire HD 8 Kids, Fire HD 8 Kids Pro, Fire Max 11, Fire OS 5, Fire OS 6, Fire OS 7, Fire OS 8, Fire tablet buyer's guide 2022, generative AI, Google play services, Google Play Store, permission, quick setting button, quick settings, screen recorder, USI 2.0, wallpaper creator, webpage summaries, writing assist

 Fire 7 2022 vs Fire 7 2019: top 10 new features and improvements